HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/configuring_mhs_and_file_based_export.md

 ### Upload usage metrics
 The generated `{YYYY-MM-DDTHH-MM-SS UTC}usage.metrics` file should then be uploaded to the My HCLSoftware portal for processing.

-## My HCLSoftware vs FlexNet on Kubernetes
-The use cases for My HCLSoftware in Kubernetes deployments are very similar to those for FlexNet.
-The HCL DX License Manager container has been extended to integrate with MyHCL Software in a similar way to the existing integration with FlexNet.
-This integration ensures proper entitlement validation and usage reporting.

-**Entitlement Validation**: Periodically check whether the entitlement is still valid (typically valid for 12 months).
-The same grace period is also allowed, during which time reminders to renew the entitlelment before it expires will be posted in the container log.

-**User Session Reporting**: Periodically send user session reports to My HCLSoftware, allowing customers and HCL to monitor consumption is aligned within the allocated entitlement tier.
-These reports help assess if a change to a different usage tier is required based on the number of user sessions consumed.

 ## Accessing MyHCL Software usage reporting dashboard
 Access the Deployments section of the My HCLSoftware portal to review entitlements and user session consumption reports.